-The S301 Gosaukammblick tour is an exciting gravel bike tour in Gosau in the Salzkammergut, offering breathtaking views of the Gosaukamm and the Dachstein massif.
+The S301 Gosaukammblick Runde is an exciting gravel bike route in Gosau in the Salzkammergut that offers breathtaking views of the Gosaukamm and the Dachstein massif.

-The S301 Gosaukammblick loop with 29.3 km and 760 m elevation gain is an impressive gravel bike tour in Gosau with spectacular highlights.
+The S301 Gosaukammblick Runde with 29.3 km and 760 hm is an impressive gravel bike tour in Gosau that offers spectacular highlights.

 This tour in Gosau will enchant you with these experiences and highlights

-The S301 Gosaukammblick tour is an adventure for anyone who wants to experience the beauty of Austrian nature on two wheels.
+The S301 Gosaukammblick Runde is an adventure for all who want to experience the beauty of Austrian nature on two wheels.

-Directions:The Gosaukammblick loop is a challenging gravel bike tour in the picturesque surroundings of Gosau.
-With a total length of around 29 kilometers and a varied route through the Gosau Valley, it offers gravel bikers an exciting adventure that combines scenic beauty, sporting challenges and culinary experiences.
+Directions:The Gosaukammblick Runde is a rather demanding gravel bike route in the picturesque surroundings of Gosau.
+With a total length of about 29 kilometers and a varied route through the Gosau valley, it offers gravel bikers an exciting adventure that combines scenic beauty, sporting challenges, and culinary experiences.

-The tour starts in Mittertal Gosau at the children's playground and sports field.
-From here, you follow the Gosaubach stream as it meanders through the idyllic Gosau valley.
-The clean mountain air and majestic mountains surround you for the first few kilometers of the tour, and you can already see the imposing Gosaukamm ridge looming in the distance.
+The route starts in Mittertal Gosau near the playground and the sports field.
+From there, you follow the Gosaubach, which winds through the idyllic Gosau valley.
+The clean mountain air and majestic mountains surround you in the first kilometers of the route, and you can already see the imposing Gosaukamm towering in the distance.
 Along the way, you will pass idyllic houses and traditional inns.

-After crossing the main road at Gosauschmied, an exciting trail awaits you above the Gosau reservoir.
-This section is challenging and requires your full attention.
-There is also a short carrying section that puts the technical skills of gravel bikers to the test.
-A challenging climb takes you further along the country road.
-The reward for your efforts is the breathtaking view of Lake Gosau, with the impressive Dachstein in the background, a real highlight of this tour.
-Here you can enjoy the beauty of the lake and the surrounding mountains to the full.
-From here, you follow a winding forest road up to the rear Grubalm.
-The landscape becomes increasingly spectacular and there are numerous opportunities for impressive photos along the forest road.
+After crossing the state road at Gosauschmied, an exciting trail above the Gosaustausee awaits you.
+This section is demanding and requires your full attention.
+There is also a short carry section that tests the technical skills of gravel bikers.
+A challenging climb leads you further along the state road.
+The reward for your efforts is the breathtaking view of the Gosausee with the impressive Dachstein in the background, a true highlight of this route.
+Here you can fully enjoy the beauty of the lake and the surrounding mountains.
+From here you follow a forest road that climbs in serpentines to the rear Grubalm.
+The landscape becomes increasingly spectacular, and along the forest road, there are numerous opportunities for impressive photos.

-The trail continues below the high moor until you reach the grinding stone quarries.
-Here you can stop off at the Badstumhütte and enjoy regional delicacies such as Pofesen and hearty snacks.
-This cozy hut is a popular rest stop and offers the perfect opportunity to recharge your batteries before continuing the tour.
+The path continues below the raised bog until you reach the Schleifsteinbrüche.
+Here you can stop at the Badstumhütte and enjoy regional delicacies like Pofesen and hearty snacks.
+This cozy hut is a popular resting place and offers the perfect opportunity to recharge before continuing the route.

-From the Badstumhütte, you ride over the Schäferalm and pass the Schmiedsipplalm, all on easily passable forest roads.
-The descent takes you down into the Gosau Vordertal valley to the Jagerbauern farm and on to the fish pond, where you can fish for yourself after registering at the fish hut.
+From the Badstumhütte, you ride over the Schäferalm and pass the Schmiedsipplalm, all on well-ridable forest roads.
+The descent takes you down into the Gosau Vordertal to the Jagerbauern and on to the fish pond where, after registering at the fish hut, you have the opportunity to fish yourself.

-After passing the fish pond, follow the cycle path back until you turn into Stotzlgasse.
-This section of the tour offers more fascinating views of the surrounding mountains and meadows.
+After passing the fish pond, you follow the bike path back until you turn into the Stotzlgasse.
+This section of the route offers further fascinating views of the surrounding mountains and meadows.

-Finally, you cycle along the Gosaubach stream back to the starting point at the sports field and children's playground in Mittertal Gosau.
-The Gosaukammblick loop is a tour that combines adventure, nature and culinary delights and gives you unforgettable impressions of the village of Gosau am Dachstein.
-The combination of challenging trails, beautiful views and culinary highlights makes this tour an unforgettable experience for gravel bikers who want to explore the beauty of the Austrian Alps.
+Finally, you cycle along the Gosaubach back to the starting point at the sports field and playground in Mittertal Gosau.
+The Gosaukammblick Runde is a route that combines adventure, nature, and culinary delights and gives you unforgettable impressions of the place Gosau am Dachstein.
+The combination of demanding trails, beautiful views, and culinary highlights makes this route an unforgettable experience for gravel bikers who want to explore the beauty of the Austrian Alps.

-Tip:The hearty "Pofesen" (regional sweet pastries) from the landlady Sieglinde from the Badtumhütte are an absolute must at the middle of the tour.
+Tip:The hearty Pofesen (regional sweet dish) of the hut keeper Sieglinde from the Badstumhütte are an absolute must in the middle of the route.

-Safety guidelines:The Gosaukammblick tour is a circular tour with the number S301 and is not signposted.
-Tours with 300 numbers have a route length of up to max.
+Safety guidelines:The Gosaukammblick Runde is a circular route with the number S301 and is not signposted.
+Routes with 300 numbers have a route length of up to max.
 30 km.
-The specified travel times are purely net travel times.
+The stated travel times are pure net travel times.

-To make your day perfect, here are a few tips that are worth considering before each tour.
-In addition, be aware that you are in the mountains and that personal responsibility plays a major role.
-This applies to the route you choose, the expected weather and the odd dead spot where you don't have a mobile phone connection .
+To make the day perfect, you can find here a few tips that are worth considering before every route.
+Furthermore, be aware that you are moving in the mountains and therefore personal responsibility plays a big role.
+This concerns the selection of the route to be covered, the expected weather, and the occasional dead zone where you will find no mobile connection.

-Please note that any gravel tour must always be tackled with perfect equipment.
-Below you will find a few tips on preparation and equipment.
+Please note that any gravel route should always be tackled with flawless equipment.
+Below are a few tips for preparation and equipment.

-All gravel and mountain bike tours start in Gosau and at the ÖAMTC service point at the sports field.
+In Gosau, all gravel and mountain bike routes start at the ÖAMTC Servicepoint at the sports field.
 The mountain bike tours are signposted and numbered.
 The gravel tours are not signposted.

-We look forward to comments, tips, constructive criticism and of course thousands of photos of your tour with the hashtag #dachsteinsalzkammergut in your social media posts.
+We appreciate comments, suggestions, constructive criticism, and of course thousands of photos of your tour with the hashtag #dachsteinsalzkammergut in your social media posts.

-As new figures on the playing field of mountain and leisure sports enthusiasts, we gravel bikers, mountain bikers and e-MTB riders have a particular duty to behave appropriately.
+As new players in the field of mountain and leisure sports, we gravel bikers, mountain bikers, and e-mtb riders are especially obliged to behave appropriately.

 In Graubünden, bikers and hikers share the trails.
-A project that should set a precedent.
-But this is only possible with mutual respect.
+A project that should become a model.
+But that only works with mutual respect.
 Black sheep set us back years.

-With common rules, we can ensure that the forest continues to offer a unique recreational and living space as well as a workplace for everyone.
+With common rules we make sure that the forest continues to offer a unique recreational and living space as well as workplace for everyone.

 Information on cycling in the forest from the Federal Ministry of Agriculture, Regions and Tourism.